 and

-Calpine Corporation
+Calpine Energy Services, L.P.

 Capacity Release and Assignment Agreement

-THIS CAPCITY RELEASE AND ASSIGNMENT AGREEMENT (this “Agreement”) is entered into December ___, 2000, (the “Effective Date”) between Calpine Corporation, a Delaware corporation (hereinafter referred to as “Calpine”), Enron North America Corp., a Delaware corporation (hereinafter referred to as “ENA”), and Enron Canada Corp., an Alberta corporation (hereinafter referred to as “ECC”) (ENA and ECC hereinafter collectively referred to as “Enron”),
+THIS CAPCITY RELEASE AND ASSIGNMENT AGREEMENT (this “Agreement”) is entered into December ___, 2000, (the “Effective Date”) between Calpine Energy Services, L.P., a Delaware limited partnership (hereinafter referred to as “Calpine”), Enron North America Corp., a Delaware corporation (hereinafter referred to as “ENA”), and Enron Canada Corp., an Alberta corporation (hereinafter referred to as “ECC”) (ENA and ECC hereinafter collectively referred to as “Enron”),

 Whereas, ENA has agreed to assign and transfer the Assigned Capacity (hereafter defined) to Calpine, and Calpine has agreed to accept such assignment and transfer subject to the terms of this Agreement.

-Whereas, ECC has agreed to exercise certain rights of renewal related to the Canadian Assigned Capacity and if such renewal is exercised, then assign and transfer the Canadian Assigned Capacity (hereafter defined) to Calpine, and Calpine has agreed to accept such assignment and transfer subject to the terms of this Agreement.
+Whereas, ECC has agreed to exercise certain rights of renewal related to the Canadian Assigned Capacity (hereafter defined) and if such renewal is exercised, then assign and transfer the Canadian Assigned Capacity to Calpine, and Calpine has agreed to accept such assignment and transfer subject to the terms of this Agreement.

 Now Therefore, in consideration of the premises hereto and the mutual covenants and agreements herein set forth, the parties hereto mutually agree as follows: